Patients may have seen ‘significant’ delays in medicine deliveries by USPS, Senate report finds

 Lawmakers asked the companies to supply information about the number of customers receiving their prescriptions by mail, the average time it takes for them to be shipped and the extent to which recent Postal Service policy changes have caused new delays for customers or costs to the companies.

-One company told Senate investigators that its average delivery time increased to 3.6 days in July, compared to 2.7 days last year.
+One company told Senate investigators that its average delivery time increased to 3.6 days in July, compared with 2.7 days last year.
 Another estimated that it took an average of 3.2 days for its prescriptions to be delivered in July, compared with 2.7 days over the course of 2019.
 A third shared that the number of prescriptions taking more than five days to arrive has “risen dramatically” since the pandemic began.

 The National Association of Specialty Pharmacy, a nonprofit organization queried by lawmakers, responded that it has not experienced widespread disruption because its members rely on special services, such as refrigeration, that USPS does not provide.
 But Julie Allen, a top lawyer for the group, said in an interview that it heard scattered reports about delays, particularly affecting patients in need of weekend delivery or those in rural areas.